Medical student fitness to practise

 - Undertakings may include:

-- complying with remedial teaching or learning experiences.
+- following remedial teaching or learning experiences.

 Referral to a fitness to practise committee or panel

 - The role of the fitness to practise committee or panel is to make an independent decision on a student's fitness to practise, based on the evidence gathered and presented to them by the investigator.
-The committee or panel should take into account the balance between patient and public safety, the interests of the medical student, and the need to maintain trust in the profession.
+The committee or panel should take into account the balance between patient and public safety, the interests of the medical student, and the need to maintain confidence in the profession.

 - Committees or panels should consider any guidance set by the GMC and work in accordance with the regulations and procedures of the medical school or university.
 Procedures should be set out in writing and made available to students.